Yiling-J/tablepilot/README.md

 ## CLI and API

 Tablepilot provides a full set of CLI commands, including `create`, `update`, `list`, `delete`, and many more.
 Most CLI commands have corresponding API endpoints, and most operations can also be performed through the WebUI.
+Use `tablepilot serve` command to start API server and WebUI.

 - For a complete list of CLI commands, see [this doc](CLI.md).
 - For all available API endpoints, see [this doc](API.md).